andrew/ultimate-awesome/README.md

 - [awesome-model-compression](https://github.com/ChanChiChoi/awesome-model-compression) - Papers about model compression.
 - [awesome-wifi-security](https://github.com/edelahozuah/awesome-wifi-security) - A collection of awesome resources related to 802.11 security, tools and other things .
 - [awesome-graph-reduction](https://github.com/Emory-Melody/awesome-graph-reduction) - [IJCAI 2024] Papers about graph reduction including graph coarsening, graph condensation, graph sparsification, graph summarization, etc.
+- [Awesome-Video-Robotic-Papers](https://github.com/H-Freax/Awesome-Video-Robotic-Papers) - This repository compiles a list of papers related to the application of video technology in the field of robotics!
+Star⭐ the repo and follow me if you like what you see🤩.
+- [awesome-8bitgamedev](https://github.com/sehugg/awesome-8bitgamedev) - A curated list of awesome resources for 8-bit retro game development.
 - [awesome-fmi](https://github.com/traversaro/awesome-fmi) - A curated list of Functional Mock-up Interface (FMI) libraries, tools and resources.
 - [awesome-engineering](https://github.com/upgundecha/awesome-engineering) - A curated list of awesome engineering blogs, handbooks and open source repos from top technology companies.
 - [roadmap-java-sng](https://github.com/borymskyi/roadmap-java-sng) - 🚀Структурированный список ресурсов для изучения Java.
 - [awesome-python-models](https://github.com/grundic/awesome-python-models) - A curated list of awesome Python libraries, which implement models, schemas, serializers/deserializers, ODM's/ORM's, Active Records or similar patterns.
-- [Awesome-Video-Robotic-Papers](https://github.com/H-Freax/Awesome-Video-Robotic-Papers) - This repository compiles a list of papers related to the application of video technology in the field of robotics!
-Star⭐ the repo and follow me if you like what you see🤩.
 - [Awesome-Multi-label-Image-Recognition](https://github.com/JiaweiZhao-git/Awesome-Multi-label-Image-Recognition) - Awesome Multi-label Image Recognition Paper List       .
 - [awesome-information-geometry](https://github.com/nocotan/awesome-information-geometry) - About A collection of AWESOME things about information geometry Topics.
 - [Pentest-Bookmarkz](https://github.com/SofianeHamlaoui/Pentest-Bookmarkz) - A collection of useful links for Pentesters.